laravel/docs/database-testing.md

 Via the `faker` property, factories have access to the [Faker](https://github.com/FakerPHP/Faker) PHP library, which allows you to conveniently generate various kinds of random data for testing.

-> {tip} You can set the Faker locale by adding a `faker_locale` option to your `config/app.php` configuration file.
+> {tip} You can set your application's Faker locale by adding a `faker_locale` option to your `config/app.php` configuration file.

 <a name="factory-states"></a>
 ### Factory States

 State manipulation methods allow you to define discrete modifications that can be applied to your model factories in any combination.
-For example, your `User` model might have a `suspended` state that modifies one of its default attribute values.
-You may define your state transformations using the base factory's `state` method.
-You may name your state method anything you like.
-After all, it's just a typical PHP method.
-The provided state manipulation callback will receive the array of raw attributes defined for the factory and should return an array of attributes to modify:
+For example, your `Database\Factories\UserFactory` factory might contain a `suspended` state method that modifies one of its default attribute values.

+State transformation methods typically call the `state` method provided by Laravel's base factory class.
+The `state` method accepts a closure which will receive the array of raw attributes defined for the factory and should return an array of attributes to modify:

     /**
      * Indicate that the user is suspended.